Last Updated on November 1, 2023 by maximosecrets

 Notice that the classification is read-only.
 You cannot use the Clear Classification action as you will receive the error “BMXAA2256E – Field Classification is read-only.”
 The default position is that the classification’s values are determined from those on the rotating item.

 If you navigate to the rotating item and in the Item Master application update one of the attribute values, SIZE has been updated to 3.2.

-Then, after refreshing location 1017 from the database, you will find that the location’s specification has also been updated, it will have been on all the locations (and assets) that reference this rotating item.
+Then, after refreshing location 1017 from the database, you will find that the location’s specification has also been updated, it will have been on all the A physical place where assets exist and where work can be performed.
+More (and assets) that reference this rotating item.

 There are two fields which are hidden by default which are playing a part in this illustration:

 - “Inherited from Item?” is set when the location’s specification value was inherited from the item’s specification value.